ApryseSDK/PDFNetWrappers/README.md

     extension=/full/path/to/PDFNetPHP.so

 ## macOS
-Suppose you wanted to build and run the Ruby wrappers on macOS.
+Suppose you wanted to build and run the `Ruby` wrappers on `macOS`.
 You could run the following set of commands:

     mkdir wrappers_build # Make a directory to build the wrappers in. cd wrappers_build # Move to that directory.